QGEP/qgepqwat2ili/README.md

   --selection SELECTION
                         if provided, limits the export to networkelements that are provided in the selection (comma separated list of ids)
                         (default: None)
+  --labels_file LABELS_FILE
-  --recreate_schema     drops schema and reruns ili2pg importschema (default: False) --skip_validation     skips running ilivalidator on input/output xtf (required to import invalid files, invalid outputs are still generated)
+                        if provided, includes the label positions in the export (the file should be the results of the provided `qgep:extractlabels_interlis` QGIS algorithm as geojson) (default: None) --recreate_schema     drops schema and reruns ili2pg importschema (default: False) --skip_validation     skips running ilivalidator on input/output xtf (required to import invalid files, invalid outputs are still generated)
                         (default: False)